-(1) “Transfer from Federal ownership of facilities and/or interest in lands to a qualifying entity where there are no competing demands for use of the facilities; where the facilities are not hydrologically integrated; where, at the time of transfer, there would be no planned change in land or water use, or in operation, or maintenance of the facilities; and where the transfer would be consistent with the Secretary's responsibilities, including but not limited to existing contracts or agreements, the protection of land resources and water rights held in trust for federally recognized Indian tribes and Indian individuals, and ensuring compliance with international treaties and interstate compacts.”
+(1) “Transfer from Federal ownership of facilities and/or interest in lands to a qualifying entity where there are no competing demands for use of the facilities, where the facilities are not hydrologically integrated, where, at the time of transfer, there would be no planned change in land or water use, or in operation, or maintenance of the facilities and where the transfer would be consistent with the Secretary's responsibilities, including but not limited to the protection of land and water resources held in trust for federally recognized Indian tribes and ensuring compliance with international treaties and interstate compacts.”

-The CE is limited to the transfer of projects and/or project facilities from Federal ownership to a qualifying entity, which means an agency of State or local government or Indian tribe, a municipal corporation, quasi-municipal corporation, or other entity such as a water district that, as determined by the Secretary, has the capacity to continue to manage the conveyed property for the same purposes for which the property has been managed under Reclamation law.
-Accordingly, projects involving the following considerations (CE Qualification Factors) of a qualifying non-Federal entity would generally be eligible to be considered for the title transfer CE:
+The CE would be limited to the transfer of projects and/or project facilities from Federal ownership to a qualifying entity, which means an agency of State or local government or Indian tribe, a municipal corporation, quasi-municipal corporation, or other entity such as a water district that, as determined by the Secretary, has the capacity to continue to manage the conveyed property for the same purposes for which the property has been managed under Reclamation law.
+Accordingly, projects involving the following considerations of a qualifying non-Federal entity would generally be eligibl e to be considered for the title transfer CE:

 1. The potential transferee must demonstrate the technical capability to maintain and operate the facilities and lands on a permanent basis and an ability to meet financial obligations associated with the transferred assets.

-2. The potential transferee must affirm that it has no plans to change the maintenance, operations, or use of the lands and water associated with the transferred facilities.
+2. The potential transferee must affirm that they have no plans to change the maintenance, operations, or use of the lands and water associated with the transferred facilities.

-3. The potential transferee must ensure that there are no competing demands for use of the transferred facilities, with the exception of those demands accommodated by existing contractual arrangements.
+3. The potential transferee must ensure that there are no competing demands for use of the transferred facilities.

-4. The potential transferee must ensure that the facilities proposed for transfer are not hydrologically integrated with other facilities, thereby impacting other contractors, stakeholders or activities, with the exception of those impacts accommodated by existing contractual arrangements.
+4. The potential transferee must ensure that the facilities proposed for transfer are not hydrologically integrated with other facilities thereby impacting other contractors, stakeholders or activities.

-6. The potential transferee must ensure that issues involving existing contracts and agreements, and interstate compacts and agreements, are resolved, and treaty and international agreement obligations are fulfilled prior to transfer.
+6. The potential transferee must ensure that issues involving interstate compacts and agreements are resolved and treaty and international agreement obligations are fulfilled prior to transfer.

 7. The potential transferee must assume responsibility for all commitments and agreements into the future.

-8. Potentially affected state, local, and tribal governments, appropriate Federal agencies, and the public will be notified of the initiation of discussion to transfer title and will have: (a) The opportunity to comment and suggest options for remedying any problems; and (b) full access to relevant information, including proposals, analyses, and reports related to the proposed transfer.
+8. Potentially affected state, local, and tribal governments, appropriate Federal agencies, and the public will be notified of the initiation of discussion to transfer title and will have: (a) The opportunity to voice their views and suggest options for remedying any problems; and (b) full access to relevant information, including proposals, analyses, and reports related to the proposed transfer.
 The title transfer process will be carried out in an open and public manner.
-If a project or facility is not eligible for transfer under Public Law 116-9, Title VIII, the transfer proponent may seek legislation to authorize the negotiated terms of the transfer of each project or facility.
+Once Reclamation has negotiated an agreement with a transferee, Reclamation will seek legislation to Start Printed Page 52505authorize the negotiated terms of the transfer of each project or facility.

-1. The Department's extraordinary circumstances would not be triggered by the title transfer action.
+1. The Departmental extraordinary circumstances listed at 43 CFR 46.215 would not be triggered by the title transfer action.